 The soul cannot attain liberation till its records of performance are of a very high order.
-Our ancestors were also people like us whose actions might have been similar to us.
+Our ancestors were also people like us whose actions might have been similar to ours.
 They lived in more difficult circumstances.
 They might have struggled very hard to keep themselves and their family alive.
-They might have compromised on many occasions and might have taken objectionable path.
-Therefore, they may not be free from cycle of birth and death.
+They might have compromised on many occasions and might have taken an objectionable path.
+Therefore, they may not be free from the cycle of birth and death.

 The soul may not take rebirth immediately after death.
 Based on the karma of the previous life, they may be wandering between heaven and hell.
 Such a state of soul is in the form of a spirit or ghost waiting for liberation.

 The Spiritual Science Research Foundation (SSRF) has done extensive studies on spiritual matters concerning ancestors.
 They say that more than 50% of mankind is below the 30% spiritual level with minimal spiritual strength.
-If our ancestors had the same spiritual strength, they will look to us for liberation of their souls.
+If our ancestors had the same spiritual strength, they will look to us for the liberation of their souls.

 The soul after reincarnating in a material body cannot be expected to perform free from blemishes.
 The material body is subject to many pulls and pressures caused by positive and negative energies operating in the universe.
 Some of the slokas of Bhagwat Gita clearly point out the circumstances in which the material body has to act in this world.